-State Treasurer Curtis Loftis Recognizes Tammi Campbell of Airport High School as Educator of the Month
+State Treasurer Curtis Loftis Recognizes Kurt Stiglbauer of FIVE Virtual Academy as Educator of the Month

-South Carolina Treasurer Curtis Loftis has recognized Airport High School’s Tammi Campbell as the South Carolina Financial Literacy Master Teacher Program’s Educator of the Month for January.
+South Carolina Treasurer Curtis Loftis has recognized Kurt Stiglbauer of Lexington Richland School District 5’s FIVE (Flexible Innovative Virtual Education) virtual academy as the South Carolina Financial Literacy Master Teacher Program’s Educator of the Month for January.

 The South Carolina Financial Literacy Master Teacher Program provides incentives to K-12 teachers who are experts in the area of financial literacy and have a desire to teach professional development workshops to other educators in their schools and districts.
 Through the program, participating teachers will have access to specialized training and financial literacy curriculum resources that will better enable them to promote financial literacy education in K-12 schools.

 Sponsored by Future Scholar, South Carolina’s 529 College Savings Plan, and in partnership with SC Economics, this statewide financial literacy initiative aims to increase teacher support and involvement in incorporating personal finance education into the curriculum.

 Future Scholar, South Carolina’s 529 College Savings Plan, is administered through the State Treasurer’s Office.
 For more information, visit FutureScholar.com or follow @SCStateTreasurer on Facebook.
 No state funds are used to market Future Scholar or the SC Financial Literacy Master Teacher Program.